asastats/docs/reported-bugs.md

 ### HIGH PRIORITY BUGS

-- [ ] Respective ASA value in the LP tokens are not being picked up in 0.5alpha
 - [ ] Some Lofty properties (8201 Madison Ave) don't show up
 - [ ] Modifying the description of ASA Stats in the meta tag of the website
 - [ ] Pie shows grey/others label behind the pie (visual bug), after a 14 assets have been passed